Services for people needing other support

 Indigenous servicing specialists

 Indigenous Programme Support Managers (IPSMs) help the department and Australian Government agencies to work with Aboriginal and Torres Strait Islander peoples and communities to deliver integrated services and programmes.
-IPSMs provide strategic advice to internal and external stakeholders to identify customer and community servicing needs, as well as expertise about cultural beliefs and practices that may affect Aboriginal and Torres Strait Islander staff or service delivery.
+IPSMs provide strategic advice to stakeholders to identify customer and community servicing needs, as well as expertise about cultural beliefs and practices that may affect Aboriginal and Torres Strait Islander staff or service delivery.
 IPSMs are members of departmental strategic and leadership forums that develop Indigenous servicing strategies.
 At 30 June 2016 there were 11 IPSMs compared to 12 IPSMs in 2014-15.

 Indigenous Service Officers (ISOs) help address strategic and operational issues relating to service delivery to Aboriginal and Torres Strait Islander peoples and communities.
 By delivering key messages about the department’s services, ISOs aim to increase the level of understanding, awareness and access to services and programmes.
 ISOs also offer intensive support to assist vulnerable Aboriginal and Torres Strait Islander peoples and communities to engage with the department to access assistance.
 At 30 June 2016 there were 73 ISOs compared to 81 ISOs in 2014-15.

 Remote servicing model

 The department’s remote servicing model responds to the unique challenges facing customers in remote regions.
-The model includes service centres, remote service centres, agents, access points, online options, and remote servicing teams, supported by an integrated remote smart centre that provides phone services and claims processing.
-This helps to achieve consistent services and organisational and resource efficiencies.
+The model includes service centres, remote service centres, Agents, Access Points, online options, remote servicing teams, and place-based services supported by an integrated remote smart centre that provides phone and claims processing services.

-We engage directly with customers, particularly people living in remote Indigenous communities, to shape services that are culturally appropriate, effective and empowering.
+The department focuses on engaging directly with customers, particularly those living in remote Indigenous communities, to shape services that are culturally-appropriate, effective and empowering.

 Remote servicing teams

-Remote servicing teams have two to four staff who provide departmental services to remote Indigenous communities through regular visits.
-The department hires and trains local Indigenous staff to work in remote servicing teams.
+Remote servicing teams involve a small number of staff providing departmental services to remote Indigenous communities through regular visits.
+The department recruits local Indigenous staff to work in remote servicing teams wherever possible.
 As well as improving community employment levels, staff from remote communities are more likely to speak Indigenous languages and understand local customs, traditions and relationships.
-Indigenous staff are also role models for young Indigenous people in remote communities in relation to workforce participation.
+Indigenous staff also provide role models for young Indigenous people in remote communities in relation to workforce participation.

 The department gives Indigenous customers with limited or no English free access to Indigenous interpreters through the Aboriginal Interpreter Service (AIS) in the Northern Territory and the Kimberley Interpreter Service (KIS) in Western Australia.
 The department is the largest government user of both services.

 Indigenous interpreters are located in high-demand service centres and also frequently assist departmental staff working in remote and extremely remote Indigenous communities.
-In 2014-15 the AIS provided 9,538 hours of interpreting services (9,538 hours in 2014-15), and the KIS provided 465 hours of interpreting services (465 hours in 2014-15).
+In 2015-16 the AIS provided 9,563 hours of interpreting services (9,538 hours in 2014-15), and the KIS provided 548 hours of interpreting services (465 hours in 2014-15).

-This year the department implemented new Indigenous Language Officer roles to deliver essential interpreter services in targeted locations with a known language need but with limited or no access to formal interpreter services.
+To supplement these services, the department has a small number of Indigenous Language Officers in targeted locations with a known language need but with limited or no access to formal interpreter services.